izaacdb/tray.io/README.md

 ---
 #### How to run

-I built this on `create-react-app` so to run a `yarn install` then a run `yarn start`.
+I built this on `create-react-app` so run a `yarn install` then a run `yarn start`.

 Alternatively do a `yarn install && yarn build && cd build && npx http-server .` to run it in production mode.

 ---
 #### Notes